Oliveoilollie/Oliveoilollie.github.io/_publications/placeholder.md

 Placeholder for things i learn about or wanna write about. idk i will prolly not use this and delete this later

 the PDF is for shits n giggles

+# this one might be used for PDFs on how to do things, maybe a guide on how to use xmonad for example